 Just before the Feb.
-15 vote, Venezuela’s expulsion of rightist Spanish politician Luis Herrero, who had called Chavez a dictator and criticized the National Election Council for adding two hours to the Feb.15 voting made headlines.
+15 vote the digital universe was dominated by Venezuela’s expulsion of rightist Spanish politician Luis Herrero, who had called Chavez a dictator and criticized the National Election Council for adding two hours to the Feb.15 voting.

 Perhaps the most disturbing pre-election act was the ransacking and vandalism of a Caracas synagogue.
 Charges that the expulsion of the Israeli ambassador from Venezuela during the war on Gaza led to the anti-Semitic act waned after Jewish leaders commended officials for the quick arrests of eleven suspects, including eight policemen.
 The government pledged to fully investigate the attack.

 Term limits for U.S. president was added to the constitution after Franklin Roosevelt won four consecutive elections, restructuring the U.S. economy more favorably for working people through the New Deal programs.
 But no term limits exist for senators and congressmen.
 Colombian President Alvaro Uribe has twice sought to overcome constitutional term limits in that country, yet has not been painted as a “dictator” for those efforts.